Signature scents, music, mannequins wearing the latest styles…

 Improve customer communication

-So much can happen throughout the ecommerce supply chain, from carrier delays to warehouse or manufacturing shutdowns.
-Even with the strongest fulfillment strategy, unexpected events that are outside of your control can happen at any time.
+So much can happen throughout the ecommerce supply chain, from courier delays to warehouse or manufacturing shutdowns.
+Even with the strongest fulfilment strategy, unexpected events that are outside of your control can happen at any time.

 You can implement technology to assist you in providing full transparency, and if you partner with ShipBob, you get access to order management tools that help you view and filter all orders by status.
 If there is a customer issue, you have the data at your fingertips to resolve right away.